 What I do

 My responsibility is to set the direction for the digitalisation of our gas team.
-My team collaborates closely with multiple branches of our internal IT department to create the digital foundation for the trading of tomorrow.
+My team collaborates closely with multiple branches of our internal Technology unit to create the digital foundation for the trading of tomorrow.

 My typical workday